thebithead/nuodb-operator/README.md

 ```
 Insights Subscriber ID: yourSubID#
 ```
-**NOTE:** Obtaining your Subscriber ID is only required if you are using the NuoDB hosted Insights portal service.
+Obtaining your Subscriber ID is only required if you are using the NuoDB hosted Insights portal service.
 With this option your performance data is sent to NuoDB and you can accesss your performance data via your Insights Subscriber ID.

 **Note:** When using the open source Kubernetes dashboard:** A current Kubernetes dashboard Web UI issue doesn't allow users to retrieve their Insights Subscription ID using the dashboard to inspect the nuodb-inisghts log file.
 Instead run,
 ```